nmd2611/nmd2611/README.md

 <h1 align="center"> Hey  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"  /> , I'm Nimish </h1>

-I’m Nimish Dadlani, currently in 3rd Year, B.E.
+I’m Nimish Dadlani, currently in Final Year, B.E.
 Computers at PICT, Pune.
 I’m a Full Stack Web Development enthusiast.
 I’ll help you transform your designs into stunning websites.
+I have a keen interest in developing solutions which can contribute in solving real world problems.
 Open to collaboration and work opportunities in the field of Computer Science.
 <br>If you have a project that needs a capable software engineer to execute, let’s connect.

 <hr>